 Below is the procedure for pruning a hanging pitcher plant.

-Use the right pair of scissors to cut just below the yellow part of the tube you are removing.
+Use the right pair of scissors like these ones to cut just below the yellow part of the tube you are removing.
 Make sure that only the green part of the plant is left.
 The green stem allows for the plant to continue absorbing sunlight.

 If the plant has been well maintained or is old, it will accept a severe pruning as long as each stem to a reasonable length.